 You can also recover liquidated damages, equal to the same amount you should receive as back pay.
 So, if your unpaid wages equals $2000, you can get liquidated damages of $2000 too.
 Therefore, at this point, you may be eligible for $4000 worth of compensation.
 Furthermore, you can recover actual expenses that you incurred because of the wage denial.

-Is There a Time Limit on Claiming Unpaid Wages?
+Is There a Time Limit on Claiming Unpaid Wages in Columbus?

 Like most legal claims, you don’t have all the time in the world to file an Ohio unpaid wage claim.
 Statutes of Limitations specify specific periods within which you must institute your suit.
 If you don’t make an unpaid wages complaint early, you may lose your right to fair compensation and any additional expenses you incur.